 - Large Ham: After getting his upgrade, he instantly drops the stoic act and becomes quite hammy.

-- Obsessive Compulsive Barkeeping: He works as a bartender, and in his initial appearance in anime episode 343 he's shown polishing a glass while standing behind a bar.
+- Obsessive Compulsive Barkeeping: He works as a bartender, and in almost all of the early episodes he appears in, at least once he's shown polishing a glass while standing behind the group's private bar.